richo/snowplow-wiki/project-and-community/Mutual-NDA.md

 Sometimes we need to sign an NDA with potential partners and customers.
-This is the standard SnowPlow Analytics Ltd NDA.
+This page contains the standard SnowPlow Analytics Ltd NDA.

 To generate the NDA, please replace: